-Bannerman has continued an evaluation of various project scaling and scope opportunities under a range of potential development parameters and market conditions.
+Bannerman continued an evaluation of various project scaling and scope opportunities under a range of potential development parameters and market conditions.
 Indicative outcomes of this work highlighted strong potential for a scaled-down initial development of the Etango Project.
 As a result, Bannerman commenced work on a Scoping Study into such a development.
 The Etango-8 Scoping Study was completed on 5 August 2020 and provided an early-stage confirmation of the technical and commercial viability for development of the Etango Project at an 8Mtpa throughput rate.
 Importantly, much of this Scoping Study evaluation was heavily informed by the detailed study work undertaken across all relevant disciplines as part of the DFS 2012 and OS 2015.
-The Etango-8 Scoping Study development also, critically, maintained the real option of modular expansion, up to potentially the 20Mtpa scale envisaged by the DFS 2012 and OS 2015.
+The Etango-8 Scoping Study development also maintained the real option of modular expansion, up to potentially the 20Mtpa scale envisaged by the DFS 2012 and OS 2015.
+Following the completion of the Scoping Study, Bannerman immediately commenced the Etango-8 Prefeasibility Study.

-On 2 August 2021 the Company announced the completion of the Pre-Feasibility Study (PFS) for an 8Mtpa development of its flagship Etango Uranium Project in Namibia (Etango-8 Project).
+On 2 August 2021 the Company announced the completion of the Etango-8 Pre-Feasibility Study ("PFS").
 Key Outcomes of the Etango-8 Project PFS include:

-- Confirms strong technical and economic viability of conventional open pit mining and heap leach processing of the world-class Etango deposit at 8Mtpa throughput. - Informed by vast body of previous technical work with extensive resource drilling, geotechnical, metallurgical and environmental work already complete. - Heap leach process route has also been comprehensively de-risked via operation of the Etango Heap Leach Demonstration Plant. - Project rigour further bolstered through PFS with inclusion of dual pit ramps in northern and central pits, detailed plant design and higher accuracy estimation. - Maiden Etango-8 Ore Reserve declaration. - Further upside potential from future life extension and/or scale-up expansion. - Long-term scalability of Etango Project (up to 20Mtpa) confirmed by previous definitive level studies; provides strong optionality and leverage to upside-case uranium market. - Bannerman Board has approved commencement of a Definitive Feasibility Study (DFS) with completion targeted for 3Q CY2022; expected cost approx. A\$4M (excl. internal costs).
+- Confirms strong technical and economic viability of conventional open pit mining and heap leach processing of the Etango deposit at 8Mtpa throughput. - Informed by vast body of previous technical work with extensive resource drilling, geotechnical, metallurgical and environmental work already complete. - Project rigour further bolstered through PFS with inclusion of dual pit ramps in northern and central pits, detailed plant design and higher accuracy estimation. - Maiden Etango-8 Ore Reserve declaration. - Further upside potential from future life extension and/or scale-up expansion.

-Bannerman is not aware of any new information or data that materially affects the information included in the ASX release, and Bannerman confirms that, to the best of its knowledge, all material assumptions and technical parameters underpinning the estimates in this release continue to apply and have not materially changed.
+Bannerman is not aware of any new information or data that materially affects the information included in the ASX release dated 2 August 2021 "Etango-8 Pre Feasibility Study", and Bannerman confirms that, to the best of its knowledge, all material assumptions and technical parameters underpinning the estimates in this release continue to apply and have not materially changed.